 On May 8th, in Brighton, I woke up to the crushing news that the Conservative Party would again be forming the next Government, this time with an overall majority.
 Straightaway I determined to turn my great sadness at this … read more

 Any long-term readers of this blog will know that I have an uneasy and often difficult relationship with the police.
-I’ve been warned about shouting bomb, told to control myself, and I’ve even struggled not to smack… read more
+I’ve been warned about shouting bomb, told to control myself, and I’ve even struggled not to smack their … read more

 This morning I got a call from a police officer who’d been looking at burglary patterns in our area over Christmas.
 He wanted to ask me about the attempted break-in at the castle on Christmas Eve.

 I took the day off work today.
-It wasn’t because I was ill or had a relaxing holiday planned but because I wanted to be at a protest against the drastic cuts to disability and sickness benefits that… read more
+It wasn’t because I was ill or had a relaxing holiday planned but because I wanted to be at a protest against the drastic cuts to disability and sickness benefits that are putting … read more